bqworks/grid-accordion-jquery/docs/api.md

 #### autoplayOnHover ####

-Indicates if the autoplay will be paused when the accordion is hovered.
+Indicates if the autoplay will be paused or stopped when the accordion is hovered.
+Can be set to 'pause', 'stop' or 'none'.

 *Default value:* 'pause'